sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 ###  1.7. <a name='High-LevelDesign'></a>High-Level Design

-This section covers the high level design of the Secure Boot feature.
+This section covers the high-level design of the Secure Boot feature.

 ####  1.7.1. <a name='Flowdiagram'></a>Flow diagram

 ##### Sign flow diagram
 ![secure boot flow](secure_boot_flow.jpg)

-##### Run-time verification flow diagram with BIOS as first instance of trust
+##### Run-time verification flow diagram with BIOS as the first instance of trust
 ![secure_boot_verification_flow](secure_boot_verification_flow.jpg)

 ##### Run-time verification flow diagram with HW root of trust